SethMMorton/natsort/README.rst

  - In ``natsort`` version 4.0.0, the ``natsort_key`` function will be removed from the public API.
 All future development should use ``natsort_keygen`` in preparation for this.
- - In ``natsort`` version 3.1.0, the shell script changed how it interpreted input; previously, all input was assumed to be a filepath, but as of 3.1.0 input is just treated as a string.
-For most cases the results are the same.

-   - As of ``natsort`` version 3.4.0, a ``--path`` option has been added to force the shell script to interpret the input as filepaths.

 Author
 ------